 How do I know if I need to take action?

-Consider your health care experience for 2016.
+Consider your health care experience for the last year.
 What did you learn?
 What needs addressing?
 If your current plan no longer meets your needs or you are otherwise unhappy with it, you will likely want to consider looking at other options during Medicare’s open enrollment period.
 But even if you’re happy with your current plan, things can change at this time each year.
 Make sure you know whether your plan will change.

 In the weeks approaching the enrollment period, keep an eye out for any notices from your current insurance company.
 Closely review any correspondence for mention of possible changes to your plan, which can include plan costs, benefits and rules for the upcoming year.